A pilot-scale proven and tested physical-chemical recycling process.

 One of the key options for dealing with the growing volumes of end of life construction PS foam waste streams in the decades to come is the closed-loop recycling of PS foam waste.
 The PolyStyreneLoop project has been assessing the economic feasibility of such a process.

 Expanded plastics like polystyrene will be collected, cleaned and compacted at or nearby their place of origin, thus achieving a optimal freight density: a transport cost reduction compared to other current collection systems.
 The compacted plastic is further processed and recycled in the demoplant in Terneuzen.

-In the process envisaged for the demonstration plant, the polymer and the chemical of concern (for PS foam waste, HBCDD) are dissolved, enabling the separation of the said chemical.
-By adding a second liquid, the polymer is settling out and HBCDD remains in the solvent.
-The solvent is then vaporised for re-use in a closed loop and HBCDD remains as a sludge on the bottom.
-HBCDD stays chemically unchanged and can be subsequently destroyed.
-The polymer can be further re-used.
+In the process in the demonstration plant the polymer Polystyrene and the substance of concern HBCD are dissolved, enabling the separation of the two.
+By adding a second liquid the Polystyrene polymer precipitates leaving the HBCD in the solvent solution.
+This solvent is then vaporized and HBCD settles as a sludge.
+The solvent in the process is in close-loop for re-use.
+HBCD stays chemically unchanged and will be subsequently destructed.
+The Polystyrene polymer can be further re-used.

-The volume of solvents used is very small in relation to the treated plastic (<1%), as the process runs in a closed-circuit in which the relatively small volume of impurities are separated and concentrated.
-With its energy balance it performs very well in environmental impact assessment studies.
+The process runs in a closed-loop circuit in which the relatively small volume of impurities are separated and concentrated.
+The volume of solvent used is small (<1wt%) in relation to the treated PS foam.
+With its optimal energy balance it performs very well in environmental impact assessment studies.